pbloem/peterbloem.nl/publications/fractal-em-algorithm.md

 ---
-Title: An Expectation-Maximization Algorithm for the Fractal Inverse Problem
+title: An Expectation-Maximization Algorithm for the Fractal Inverse Problem
-Math: true
+math: true
+parent: publications

 ---

 <header>